Outerwear categories demystified

 Have you ever seen outerwear for skiing and snowboarding described as 2L or 3L and wondered what on earth it means?!
 This article demystifies 2L and 3L garments, and helps you to find the perfect outfit for your special flavour of skiing and snowboarding.

-Cirkel’s chief fabric detective, Anna Smoothy walking you through the attributes and best use cases of 2L, insulated 2L and 3L garments.
+Cirkel’s chief fabric detective, Anna Smoothy walks you through the attributes and best use cases of 2L, insulated 2L and 3L garments.

 2L or 3L Jacket - what does the 'L' stand for?